ndmitchell/ghc-make/README.md

 [![Build Status](https://travis-ci.org/ndmitchell/ghc-make.png)](https://travis-ci.org/ndmitchell/ghc-make)

-A version of `ghc --make` which completes faster if there is nothing to rebuild.
+An alternative to `ghc --make` which completes faster when nothing needs compiling.

 #### How do I use it?

 Install `ghc-make` (`cabal update && cabal install ghc-make`).
-Then replace your calls to `ghc --make _my -arguments_` with `ghc-make _my -arguments_` (you can still pass `--make` to `ghc-make`, but it is unnecessary).
-All arguments and flags supported by `ghc --make` are supported by `ghc-make` - it is intended as a drop in replacement.
+Then replace your calls to `ghc --make my -arguments` with `ghc-make my -arguments` (you can pass `--make` to `ghc-make`, but it is unnecessary).
+All arguments and flags supported by `ghc --make` are supported by `ghc-make` - it is intended as a drop-in replacement.

 #### What should I see?

-Imagine you have a script that runs `ghc --make MyCode && ./MyCode` and that running `ghc --make` when there is nothing to do takes 5 seconds (I have projects that are as high as 23 seconds).
-If you switch to `ghc-make MyCode && ./MyCode` then when there is nothing to do it will take almost no time (0.2 seconds would be on the high side).
-If things need recompiling it will take the recompilation time plus the time for `ghc --make` to do nothing (so 5 seconds extra).
+Imagine you have a script that runs `ghc --make MyCode && ./MyCode` and that running `ghc --make` when nothing needs compiling takes 5 seconds (I have projects that take as long as 23 seconds).
+If you switch to `ghc-make MyCode && ./MyCode` then when nothing needs compiling it will take almost no time (less than 0.2 seconds).
+If things need compiling it will take the compilation time plus the time with `ghc --make` when nothing needs compiling (in this example, 5 seconds extra).
+If the source changes on less than half the executions you will see a speedup.

+The `ghc-make` program produces a handful of metadata files which are stored with the `.ghc-make` prefix.
+These files will be placed in the current directory, or the `-hidir`/`-odir` directory if specified.

 #### What GHC features are unsupported?

-Template Haskell files that register additional file dependencies during execution these will not cause `ghc-make` to rebuild.
-More generally, anything not captured by `ghc -M` will not cause a rebuild.
+Anything not captured by `ghc -M` will not be tracked, which includes additional dependencies registered by Template Haskell.

 #### Why is it faster?

 When GHC does a compilation check it runs any preprocessors and parses the Haskell files, which can be slow.
-When `ghc-make` does a compilation check it reads a list of file/modification times from a database then checks the files have the same times, if they do, it does nothing.
+When `ghc-make` does a compilation check it reads a list of file names and modification times from a database and checks the times still match, and if they do, it does nothing.

 #### Why is it slower?

-When `ghc-make` has to do a build it also runs `ghc -M` to generate a makefile so it has a current list of all dependencies.
-To produce that list, GHC has to run all preprocessors and parse all Haskell files.
-If GHC was able to produce a makefile while building (as `gcc` is able to do) then `ghc-make` would only ever be very slightly slower.
+When things have changed `ghc-make` also runs `ghc -M` to get a list of dependencies.
+To produce that list, GHC has to run any preprocessors and parse the Haskell files.
+If GHC was able to produce the dependencies while building (as `gcc` is able to do) then `ghc-make` would never be noticably slower.

 #### Does `ghc-make` provide parallel builds?